Statistics and reports

 Description.
 A description of the PCI DSS Compliance Summary report.

 Firewall License and Feature Status.
-Tells you whether the App Firewall is licensed and enabled on your NetScaler appliance.
+Tells you whether the Web App Firewall is licensed and enabled on your Citrix ADC appliance.

 Configuration.
-Data for individual profiles, which you access either by clicking App Firewall Configuration at the top of the report, or directly from the Reports pane.
-The App Firewall Configuration report is the same as the PCI DSS report, with the PCI DSS-specific summary omitted, and is described below.
+Data for individual profiles, which you access either by clicking Web App Firewall Configuration at the top of the report, or directly from the Reports pane.
+The Web App Firewall Configuration report is the same as the PCI DSS report, with the PCI DSS-specific summary omitted.

 To download all report pages for all policies, at the top of the Profiles Summary page click Download All Profiles.
 You display the report page for each individual profile by selecting that profile in the table at the bottom of the screen.
 The Profile page for an individual profile shows whether each check action is enabled or disabled for each check, and the other configuration settings for the check.

 To download a PDF file containing the PCI DSS report page for the current profile, click Download Current Profile at the top of the page.
-To return to the Profiles Summary page, click App Firewall Profiles.
+To return to the Profiles Summary page, click Web App Firewall Profiles.
 To go back to the main page, click Home.
 You can refresh the PCI DSS report at any time by clicking Refresh in the upper right corner of the browser.
-You should refresh the report if you make changes to your configuration.